maickonn/AllaKore_Remote/Readme.md

 <strong>There are some observations to be taken before opening the project:</strong>

-* You should install the native DCLSockets component.
-Simply open the Delphi XE, click "Component" -> "Install Packages".
-Now click "Add", now go in the "Bin" folder in the installation of Delphi XE (Example: C:\Program Files (x86)\Embarcadero\Studio\17.0\bin) and open the "dclsocketsXXX.bpl" file.
-The XXX are numbers according to your version of Delphi.
 * The software requires a central server, I recommend host it on a server inside your country, so there is a low latency.
 * Like any BETA project, this is subject to bugs that will be corrected over time.
 I count on the cooperation of all.
 * If they can solve any problem, just send the solution that it will be posted.